theevo/CategorySwiper/Discovery-tree.md

 ## UI

-- Format date

-- display no action taken when no update returns false

-- prevent Preview from crashing if Save button pressed in CategoriesSelectorViewModel

 - ✅ make "Uncategorized" category the default placeholder
     - ✅ refactor: find() will return placeholder Category if not found
     - ✅ "Uncategorized" vs "No Matching Category"[^19]